-- 8.1 As far as visitors, including parents, community members, other lecturing staff, and service providers are concerned, the University strives to create a disability friendly, accessible and non-discriminatory environment where people with disabilities have freedom of movement, they are treated with respect and internal role players are sensitive to their accommodation needs. - 8.2 The Office: People with Disabilities serves as point of contact, if required, from where the necessary referrals can be made.
+- 8.1 As far as visitors, including parents, community members, other lecturing staff, and service providers are concerned, the University strives to create a disability friendly, accessible and non-discriminatory environment where people with disabilities have freedom of movement, they are treated with respect and internal role players are sensitive to their accommodation needs. - 8.2 The PsyCaD: Disability Unit serves as point of contact, if required, from where the necessary referrals can be made.